+Activities of geothermal development which may serve to repel wildlife or destrey vegetation, both aquatic and terrestrial habitats, include but are not limited to: grading and area clearing for development; spillage of geothermal fluids; use of wet cooling towers; and acoustical disruptions.
 In many cases the effects are interrelated.
 For example, area clearing reduces vegetative cover which serves to increase erosion which can damage aquatic habitats.
 The loss of vegetative cover also reduces the size of terrestrial habitats and forage areas.

-Thus, it is recommended that prior to finalization of the locations for any facilities or access roads, springtime surveys be conducted in order to identify potential populations of rare or endangered species.
+It is recommended that prior to finalization of the locations for any facilities or access roads, springtime surveys be conducted in order to identify potential populations of rare or endangered species.
 Once the general botanical and wildlife resource sensitivity of the area has been assessed, facilities and access roads should be oriented away from rare or endangered populations as well as sensitive biological habitats.
-Also, graded sites, especially cut and fill slopes, should be immediately revegetated with nation plants.
+Also, graded sites, especially cut and fill slopes, should be immediately revegetated with native plants.
 Wells and power plants should be properly bermed and contained in order to control fluid spills.

-CALENDAR PAGE 161 MINUTE PAGE
+CALENDAR PAGE MINUTE PAGE

-7. SOCIOECONOMICS AND PUBLIC SERVICES
+SOCIOECONOMICS AND PUBLIC SERVICES 7.

 Accurate quantification and therefore the significance of socioeconomic and public service impacts will ultimately depend upon the proven characteristics of the resource and corresponding magnitude of development activities.
-It is anticipated that employment opportunities and consequently project development impacts upon population, housing and public services will occur primarily in Lake County.
-Although the leasehold encompasses three counties, Lake County services and amenities are the most directly accessible from points within the leasehold.
+It is anticapated that employment opportunities and consequently project development impacts upon population, housing and public services will occur primarily in Lake County.
+Although the leasehold is within the jurisdiction of two counties, Lake County services and amenities are the most directly accessible from points within the leasehold.

 Development of the leasehold will provide employment opportunities of a specialized nature, yet it is not expected to draw workers from remote areas.
-Therefore, project-related inmigration will be directly related to the availability of new jobs not already absorbed by the local labor pool.
+Therefore, project-related immigration will be directly related to the availability of new jobs not already absorbed by the local labor pool.